 But Julinho’s concerns fall on deaf ears.
 Most tour guides are not local; they don’t have a connection with the land.
 They simply want to make the tourists happy, so they get to keep their jobs.

-Watching Jaguars in the Pantanal
+Watching Jaguars in Brazil

 However, despite the challenges, the jaguars are doing well.
 All of the cats we meet on the river are in good condition, including the sub-adult brothers and an old male that lost an eye in a fight.